aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

 5. Use this CloudFormation template ***quota-guard-single-account.yaml*** from the S3 bucket to deploy the solution.
 CloudFormation stacks are deployed using the console as explained in the documentation through [console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or [CLI.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)
 6. Provide  the required parameters -

-    * ConfigBucket - The prefix of the S3 bucket containing the lambda package and templates
+    * ConfigBucket - The prefix of the S3 bucket containing the lambda package and templates.
-    * Configfile - JSON Config file name for QuotaGuard configuration
+    * Configfile - JSON Config file name for QuotaGuard configuration.
-    * LambdaBucket - The prefix of the S3 bucket containing the lambda package and templates
+    * LambdaBucket - The prefix of the S3 bucket containing the lambda package and templates.
-    * LambdaPrefix - (qg-templates) - S3 prefix for Lambda package
+    * LambdaPrefix - (qg-templates) - S3 prefix for Lambda package.
-    * QuotaThresholdEventNotificationEmail - Email Address of an Admin who will receive notifications of Quota Threshold Exceeded Events
+    * QuotaThresholdEventNotificationEmail - Email Address of an Admin who will receive notifications of Quota Threshold Exceeded Events.
     * RegionList - List of AWS Regions to monitor quota of resources.
+    * ExecutionTimeInCron - Cron Expression to specify the schedule for pulling usage data and performing threshold checks.
 7. Deploy  the stack